ISHLT 46th Annual Meeting & Scientific Sessions

 Author information does not count towards the character limit.

 The Submitting Author is automatically listed as first and presenting author.
-You may change this after adding additional authors.
-It is the submitting author’s responsibility to notify all named authors that they will be listed as co-authors on the abstract.
+You may change this after adding authors.
+Submitting authors should ensure that any co-authors included are aware they are being listed on the abstract.

-The Presenting Author will be the only one to receive the acceptance or rejection notification on 13 December.
-It is their responsibility to inform all co-authors of the submission’s outcome.
-If the abstract is accepted, a presentation invitation will be sent to the Presenting Author on 3 January, 2025.
-They will have until 31 January to confirm or withdraw the presentation, or to change the presenting author to another co-author listed on the abstract.
-The Presenting Author must register for and attend the Annual Meeting in person.
+The Presenting Author will serve as the primary contact for the abstract and will receive all communication, including notification of acceptance or rejection on 19 December.
+It is their responsibility to inform all co-authors of the submission's outcome.
+If the abstract is accepted, the presenter will receive a presentation invitation on 5 January, 2026 and will have until 30 January to confirm or withdraw the abstract, or change the presenter to another co-author if needed.
+The presenter (if not also the submitter) will be required to disclose any financial relationships with ACCME-defined ineligible companies.
+The presenter is required to register for and attend the Annual Meeting in person.
+Registration fees are not waived for presenters.

 Co-Authors included should be those who contribute significantly to the intellectual content of the abstract (maximum 50 authors).
-When adding authors, include the Full Name, Degree, Affiliation, and Email Address of each author.
 You can use the ISHLT database search tool on the submission site to find and add your authors.
 Authors will be listed in the author block in the order they are added but can be rearranged after adding.

 3. Category